Bertita Harding: Life

 In 1923, she was sent to the United States to improve her English at Wisconsin University.
 While there, she met Jack Harding, a British-born American, who worked as advertising agent.
 The couple married on 7 October 1926 and settled in Indianapolis, Indiana.
 Bertita became a naturalized American citizen in 1927 and began to have some success as concert pianist.

 At the age of 28, she abandoned her career as a pianist and started to write Phantom Crown: The Story of Maximilian and Carlota of Mexico.
 The book sold well.
 In the following years she continued to publish more books about royalty and she became a well-known author.
+Indianapolis firm Bobbs-Merrill published most of her books.

 Her first book, Phantom Crown, was turned into a screenplay by John Huston for the film Juarez (1939).
 Invited by Warner Brothers, the studio that made Juarez, she moved with her husband to Hollywood in 1940 as she was offered a job as a writer for the studio.
 She spent winters in Indianapolis and the summers in Mexico.

 In 1940 she made a trip to Brazil that inspired her books on the House of Braganza of Brazil.
 The following year she began a career as a lecturer, giving more than 120 lectures throughout the United States.

 During World War II, her husband served as a lieutenant colonel and she sold war bonds in support of the troops.
 In the latter part of the 1940s Bertita published The Land Columbus loved, a traveling book written with her husband, and wrote Mosaic, in the Fountain, an autobiographical book covering her childhood.
 The couple had an active social life and traveled extensively as Bertita continued her series of lectures around the United States.

 After the death of her husband in 1953, she sold her house in Indianapolis moving permanently to Mexico City.
 Her biography of Richard Wagner, was made into a German film, Magic Fire, by William Dieterle in 1955.
 She attended the premier of the film in London.

 In 1957 she married Count Josef Radetzky.
 The couple adopted a four-year-old Mexican orphan named Katya, but the marriage lasted less than one year.

 In 1961 she published her last book Concerto: a biography of Clara Schumann.
 Bertita retired to her Spanish Villa at Lomas of Chapultepec, spending her time painting.
 She did not finish a biography of Haile Selassie Emperor of Ethiopia.
 She fought breast cancer that metastasized to the bones.

 In May 1971 she married Halstead P. Councilman, an American businessman who had been her friend for years.
 She died the same year on 31 December 1971.